About UsJoin our fight. Help us raise $200 million and double survival by 2020.

 Pancreatic cancer takes 91 percent of its victims within five years and kills more people than breast cancer in the United States.1 The disease is the third leading cause of cancer-related death, and it is projected to become the second around 2020.1,2 More than 55,000 Americans will be diagnosed with the disease this year.
-That’s more than 152 mothers, daughters, fathers, sons, sisters, brothers, colleagues or friends who will hear the dreaded news every single day.
+That’s more than 152 mothers, daughters, fathers, sons, husbands, wives, sisters, brothers, colleagues or friends who will hear the dreaded news every single day.

 - Pancreatic cancer patients deserve better treatments and outcomes

 - Outcomes won’t improve without a greater investment in research

 - Research cannot advance without a strong scientific community pioneering breakthroughs

 - A community for progress will not grow without elevating national awareness of the cause

 1) American Cancer Society.
 Cancer Facts & Figures 2018.
 Atlanta: American Cancer Society; 2018, SEER-9 database